 “…and I mean lots and lots of lemons, then you’ve got to figure out how to use those lemons to fuel your ship before it falls out of orbit on the most hostile planet in the Narebunk system.”

 [Video description: No sound.
 Duration is 11 seconds.
-Digital drawing of a humanoid person with a long-haired mohawk on the left side of the screen, facing away and pointing at a display of multiple glowing holographic displays with various readouts.
+Digital drawing of a humanoid person with a long-haired mohawk and scaly skin on the left, seen from shoulders up and from the back, pointing at a display of multiple glowing holographic displays with various readouts.
 The main display shows some kind of containment vessel or reactor vessel.
 The words “Short Story” are displayed in front of the image near the top.
 At the bottom of the image is the title of the short story, “The Lemonuclear Conductor,” and below that, the story’s genre, “Science Fiction.”
 As the video progresses, the words fade away as the containment vessel begins to spark and glow.
 The words “One more way to use a lemon” appear at the bottom of the screen.
 The words vanish.
 The website name “storyfeather.com” fades into view at the top of the screen.]